 Or, at least hope the worst doesn’t happen.

 For some, they think knowing how to write a performance review doesn’t matter.
 For others, they don’t know how to build goals, report their work and write their performance self-reviews.
 Their company didn’t teach them.
 And why would they?

 Your coworkers don’t know how to write a performance review

-Look, I’ve been a manager for fifteen years.
+Look, I’ve been a manager for years.
 I’ve supervised anywhere from 4-22 people at one time.
 Do you think I remembered all the cool things my people did during the course of the year so I could write the evidence needed to prove their performance rating?
 I’m good.
 But not that good.